zakgof/velvet-video/README.md

 ## Setup

-To use `velvet-video` add the core dependency plus an appropriate native FFmpeg components package. `velvet-video` is available on [bintray](https://bintray.com/zakgof/maven/velvet-video)
+To use `velvet-video` add the core dependency plus an appropriate native FFmpeg components package. `velvet-video` is available on [Maven Central](https://mvnrepository.com/artifact/com.github.zakgof/velvet-video?repo=jcenter)

 The choice for native package is: